Doctor of Physical Therapy (DPT) Eligibility Requirements

 Please note it is difficult to establish Washington State Residency for individuals residing elsewhere in the US.
 Requirement details can be found at the same website.

 Applicants are REQUIRED to submit scores from the General Test portion of the Graduate Record Examinations (GRE) with their applications.
 The General Test of the GRE measures verbal, quantitative and analytical skills that have been developed over a long period of time.
 The test is available year round in computer-based format.
 Advance registration is required and students should plan ahead in order for scores to be reported in a timely manner.
+(Realistically, the test should be taken by November 15th of the application year.)
 Those who have taken the test in the past must inquire early to be sure their scores can be properly reported.

-In addition, applicants who have obtained their bachelor's degrees from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL) and the Test of English for International Communication (TOEIC).
-These exams are also available throughout the year from computer-based testing centers, similar to the GRE.
+In addition, applicants who have obtained their bachelor's degrees from non-English speaking countries must take the Test of English as a Foreign Language (TOEFL).
+This test is also available throughout the year from computer-based testing centers, similar to the GRE.

-There are many options available for GRE, TOEFL, and TOEIC test preparation and registration.
+There are many options available for GRE and TOEFL test preparation and registration.
 Visit the Educational Testing Service Website for more details.

 Most successful candidates to the Physical Therapy program have gained extensive observational exposure to physical therapists who work in a broad variety of service delivery environments.
 In addition, effective applicants are able to obtain strong letters of reference from the physical therapists they have interacted with.
 Students are expected to arrange their own PT-related work or volunteer experiences.
 Volunteering in the physical therapy department of a hospital or private clinic is a good place to begin.

-As a resource for prospective students, the Physical Therapy Curriculum Office maintains folder of job opportunities that contains listings of PT-related employment appropriate for non-professionals.
+As a resource for prospective students, the Physical Therapy Curriculum Office maintains a job opportunities folder that contains listings of PT-related employment appropriate for non-professionals.
 Applicants are welcome to review this folder at the PT Curriculum Office (Suite BB-928, University of Washington Medical Center).
 Please contact us if you have questions regarding relevant experiences.

 Prior to the application deadline of December 15, prospective students must meet the following minimum academic requirements: